revengsairany-bot/sql-retail-sales-analysis/README.md

-# 📊 SQL Retail Sales Analysis
+🛒 SQL Retail Sales Analysis

-## 📌 Overview
+📌 Project Overview

-This project analyzes retail transaction data using SQL to uncover key business insights around revenue, customers, and geographic performance.
+This project analyzes retail transaction data using SQL to uncover key business insights around revenue distribution, customer behavior, and market performance.

-The goal is to simulate real-world business analysis by transforming raw transactional data into actionable insights.
+The goal is to demonstrate the ability to:

+- Write efficient SQL queries
+- Analyze large datasets
+- Translate data into actionable business insights

 ---

-## 📂 Dataset
+📂 Dataset

-The dataset contains retail transaction data including:
+The dataset contains transactional retail data with the following key fields:

 - Country
-- CustomerID
 - Quantity
 - UnitPrice
 - InvoiceDate
+- CustomerID

 ---